wcm-io-devops/jenkins-pipeline-library/vars/sshAgentWrapper.md

 so the SSH credentials with the most matching characters will be used for the sshagent.

+When no targets are provided the step will not wrap the body into the `sshagent` step.

 :bulb: At the moment only authentication via SSH keys stored in the Jenkins instance are supported.